open-mmlab/mmdeploy/README.md

 ### Major features

 - **OpenMMLab model support**

   Models in OpenMMLab can be deployed with this project.
 Such as MMClassification, MMDetection, etc.

 - **Multiple inference engine support**

-  Models can be export and inference with different backend.
+  Models can be exported and inferenced with different backends.
 Such as ONNX Runtime, TensorRT, etc.

 - **Model rewrite**

-  Modules and functions used in models can be rewritten to meet the demond of different backend.
+  Modules and functions used in models can be rewritten to meet the demand of different backends.
 It is easy to add new model support.

 ## License